 "Of course."
-He sits at a vacant station, pulls out a datapadd and works on something and does not interrupt you while you finish what you are doing.
+He sits at a vacant station, pulls out a datapadd, and works on something, not interrupting you while you finish what you're doing.
 When you switch your station off, he turns and his expression is light.
 "You are finished?"

 "I am."
-You smile, because you have learned he loves your smile, even if he will never return it--but his eyes light up subtly, and his lips quirk ever so gently in an upward direction.
+You smile, because you've learned he loves your smile, even if he'll never return it—but his eyes light up subtly, and his lips quirk ever so gently in an upward direction.

 "Are you all right?" you ask, your voice barely more than a murmur.

 He turns the full force of his gaze on you, and you see the need, the desperation, the loneliness, and also the knowledge that soon you will send him to another.
 "To seduce you."

 You laugh, gently, because you're amused that he thinks he'll seduce you when for weeks, you've wanted to throw him down and climb on top and have your way with him.
 "Why have you waited?"

 "For this.
 For us to get to know each other.
 I did not ever have that with her."
 He looks away; it's always painful for him to talk of the other you.
 "She loved me, but she never knew me.
 I rejected her and never knew her.
 By the time we began to learn to appreciate each other, she was with my friend.
 By the time we built an ease, she died."

 He can say that now, that she died, because she isn't you.
 For you, knowing some version of yourself in another universe died doesn't trouble you as much as it troubles him.
 You're human; your life span is short.
 Live hard, die young, and leave a pretty corpse used to be a human expression.
 A stupid one, but still a very human sentiment.

 And she isn't you.
 That's the crucial point.